 Demonstrate how to drill a hole in the plunger of a 20ml syringe using the miter box.
 It is best to have 2 pairs of hands available for this operation.
 This demonstration is for when students explore prototypes and need to attach syringes as actuators.
 However the alternative of using the white axle holders avoids the use of the hand drill and drill bit.
-Another option, to speed up drilling generally, is to have a "manned" desk-top drill press available with 13/64" & 7/32" drill bits.
+Another option, to speed up drilling generally, is to have a "manned" desk-top drill press available on the Challenge Day with 13/64" & 7/32" drill bits.

 1D.
-BUILDING THE DEVICES
+BUILDING THE WORKSHOP DEVICES